");

 The single biggest thing that gets a kid across that gap isn't a bigger checkbook.
 It's sponsorship.
 And sponsorship is a skill you can start teaching a 13-year-old right now — not something you scramble for the week the karting ends.

-That's the whole reason we built the Karting Parents Pack.
-It's a $39 kit made for exactly your situation: a parent watching a fast kid and wondering how on earth you fund what comes next.
+That's the whole reason we built The Get-Funded System.
+It's a $67 kit for exactly this situation: a parent watching a fast kid and wondering how on earth you fund what comes next.
 It walks you through what sponsors actually want from a young driver's program, how to package your kid's story, and how to start building relationships years before you need the money.

 How to Cross the Cliff Instead of Falling Off It